START COUNTING

 In addition, our bodies need glucose to perform optimally.
 If you watch sports, you even see athletes drink sugar (Gatorade) on the sidelines.
 It's been scientifically proven that sugar enhances sports performance.
 That's why low carb dieters sometimes suffer from low energy.

-Instead of avoiding sugar, we've written on article on how candy can be beneficial for your workouts.
-It's best not to eat candy, but, if you have a sweet tooth, there are certain instances where candy can be beneficial for your workouts.
+Instead of avoiding sugar, we've written on article on how candy (sugar) can be beneficial for your workouts.
+It's best not to eat any candy, but, if you have a sweet tooth, there are certain instances where candy can be beneficial for your workouts.

 Most importantly, listen to your body.
 If a low carb diet isn't cutting it, go back to fueling your body with sugar, fat, and protein.
 You may be glad you did!